 Let’s explain each one:

 IResponse might be any interface defined as a response model (data structure) your function returns from the operation.
-A response model is a simple data structure, a DTO a model (MVC jargon) or a POCO (POJO in Java).
+A response model is a simple data structure, a DTO a model (MVC jargon) or a POCO (POJO in Java)—although sometimes a simple hashtable might be enough.
 It responds to the OCP based on the implementation capabilities of the interfaces.
 If I want to include some new property to the old IResponse implementation, I only must implement a new interface with those properties.
 The old clients will behave the same; the new clients will obtain the benefit of the new attributes.

 As the IResponse defines the outputs of the operation, the IRequest defines the data structure of the inputs the client provides.
 The description of the IResponse and its implications applies to the input data structures.